YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If secrecy matters, keeping a hair transplant secret can set the visibility expectations.
 The medical plan should still come first.
 A discreet recovery is useful only when the surgical plan itself is sound.

 This is not rejection.
 It is protection.
 Cosmetic surgery can be helpful for the right person with the right goal, but it is not treatment for untreated mental health distress.
 If the emotional pain is extreme, the safer first step is support from a qualified clinician who can help you separate hair loss from wider suffering.
+If you are already in therapy or taking mental health medication, tell both the clinic and your clinician so timing, consent, and recovery expectations can be coordinated.

 Medication history also matters.
 Antidepressants, anxiety medication, sleep medication, hormonal treatment, and hair loss medication should be reviewed clearly before surgery.
 The emotional plan and the medical plan should not be separated.

-What does a realistic hair transplant goal sound like?
+A realistic hair transplant goal sounds specific

 A realistic goal sounds specific.
 You might want a more stable frontal frame, softer temples, better styling options, or a crown plan that respects donor limits.
 You understand that one operation may not solve every area and that future native hair loss still needs attention.